Semaglutide, Ozempic, WeGovy & Rybelsus in Singapore

 For people who suffer from obesity, their bodies produce little GLP-1 and instead produce more Ghrelin.
 Ghrelin is the hormone that makes us feel hungry.
 This is what we call energy dysregulation.
 In other words, the body loses control over how it takes in and uses energy.

-Semaglutide works by enhancing the amount of GLP-1 in the body, consequently giving the body back control over its energy intake and output.
-Ozempic is taken as a once-weekly injection.
+Semaglutide works by enhancing the amount of GLP-1 in the body, consequently giving the body back control over its energy intake and output as well as aiding in a weight loss effect.
+The Ozempic injection is taken once a week.

 What are Possible Side Effects of Ozempic?